|Approved by||Council, 1 December 2021|

 - Ex officio members

-- The Directors (or Heads) of Academic Services, Distance Learning, the Higher Education Development Centre, International, Mäori Development, Pacific Development, and the Summer School.
+- The Directors (or Heads) of Distance Learning; the Higher Education Development Centre; International; Māori Development; Pacific Development; Strategy, Analytics and Reporting; and Student Experience.

 - The University Librarian.